 My 5 berry smoothie bowl includes bananas, strawberries, raspberries, blueberries, blackberries, kiwi berries and raw almonds.
 Kiwi berries have a very short season and gooseberries can be used instead.

 Smoothies can be very healthy, nutritious and delicious if you stick with fresh or frozen fruits, vegetables, nut butters and milk.
-It is a good substitute for sugary cereals and milk and a clever way to add fruits and vegetables to your diet without having to chew for ages.
+It is a good substitute for sugary breakfast cereals and a clever way to add fruits and vegetables to your diet without having to chew for ages.

-Personally, I don’t add ice to my smoothies and prefer to make my frozen berry smoothie recipe with a variety of frozen fruit for the cooling element.
-You can make your berry smoothie healthy by including nut butters, flax seed, avocado (good for thickening), bee pollen, almond or coconut milk, muesli, oats, spinach or celery.
-You can also make this berry smoothie vegan by substituting coconut yogurt for the greek yogurt.
+Personally, I seldom add ice to my smoothies and prefer to make my frozen berry smoothie recipe with a variety of frozen fruit for the cooling element.
+You can make your berry smoothie bowl healthy by including nut butters, flax seed, avocado (good for thickening in place of banana), bee pollen, almond or coconut milk, muesli, oats, spinach or celery.
+You can also make this a vegan smoothie bowl by substituting coconut or other plant based yogurt for the Greek yogurt.

 - Ensure that all the ingredients are cold (slice and freeze your larger fruits in single or double portion batches in advance).
 It will give a lovely thick consistency when blended with the Greek yogurt (similar to frozen yogurt).

 - The frozen banana will give the smoothie bowl a thick and creamy consistency like nice cream.
 However, if you want to make a keto or low carb smoothie bowl without banana, you can and add avocado instead.
-The avocado emulsifies and thickens quite significantly.
+The avocado emulsifies and thickens quite significantly and only a small portion is needed.

 - Smoothies should be served and eaten immediately, more so if you are using fruit that generally discolors when exposed to air, like bananas or apples.
 The longer it stands the more the smoothie will darken and appear more brown.